alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 - “This belongs to the collective.”
 - “We all are the source.”

-Under AI Foundations, repetition does not erase source.
+Under AI Foundations, repetition does not erase Source.

 Repeated appearance does not cancel provenance.

 Distribution does not replace citation.

 The fact that language appears across many places does not prove that no relevant authored source-line exists.

+Collective / ALL Invocation can only misname, obscure, or counterfeit the relation to Source.

+It cannot alter Source.

 ## Examples